Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature**
-Describe the new feature or improvement you want.
+Describe the new feature or improvement.

 **Describe alternatives**
-Any alternatives or related solutions you’ve considered.
+Any alternative solutions considered.

 **Additional context**
-Add context or screenshots here.
+Add context here.